 Tested

-Tocilizumab or Sarilumab
+Tocilizumab or Sarilumab (IL-6 receptor antagonists)

 Population

-Critically ill patients with COVID-19
+Critically ill adults with COVID-19 receiving organ support

 Comparator